nlpsandbox/nlpsandbox-controller/README.md

     ```
 1. Following the example above, prepare your site's dataset and push data.
 1. Inform Sage Bionetworks of data node endpoint ip so [config.yml](config.yml) can be modified.
+1. When loading data into the data node.
+The dataset_id should be made up of {dataset_name}-{dataset_version}.
+We recommend the dataset_version to be the date that it was created.
+An example of this would be sagedataset-20201125.

 ### Synapse Workflow Orchestrator